 California City Tackles Budget Shortfalls with Smart Water Management

 To assure the success of its program, Santa Clarita selected a highly experienced implementation partner, BrightView Landscaping.
-The City has already achieved immediate budget relief by reducing the cost of irrigating facilities by 25-to-40 percent, saving over 2 billion gallons of water over 8 years.
+The City has already achieved immediate budget relief by reducing the cost of irrigating facilities by 25-to-40 percent.
+Since implementing smart water management technology, the City has cumulatively saved more than 2.5 billion gallons of water.

 Largest Single Deployment of Smart Irrigation in the U.S.